district0x (DNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 district0x Historical Price

-According to the latest data gathered on district0x live price page, the current price of district0x is 0.03064725USD.
-The circulating supply of district0x(DNT) is 751.22M DNT , giving it a market capitalization of $23.02M.
+According to the latest data gathered on district0x live price page, the current price of district0x is 0.03032331USD.
+The circulating supply of district0x(DNT) is 751.22M DNT , giving it a market capitalization of $22.79M.

 The district0x Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DNT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.